EdmundBenedict/lordcephei.github.io/pages/cl.md

        lmf gdn --zhblock~e=-1.5,1.4~10:16 gdn

-   renders the first _f_ block of hamiltonian diagonal (assuming the first site has _spdf_ orbitals) with energy -1.5Ry in the majority channel and +1.4Ry in the minority channel.\\
+   renders the first _f_ block of hamiltonian diagonal (assuming the first site has _spdf_ orbitals) with energy -1.5Ry in the majority channel and +1.4Ry in the minority channel.

-   Note that basis sets typicaly have more two envelope functions.
+   Note that basis sets typicaly have more than one orbital per _l_.
 If you are trying to isolate a particular _l_ or _m_, you should include all basis functions with a particular (site, _l_, and _m_) in _list_.

 {::nomarkdown} <a name="optics"></a> {:/}